AdobeDocs/experience-manager-pattern-detection.en/help/using/ecu.md

 ## Background {#background}

-ECU identifies the pattern where different content areas are used in a way that violates the rules of the content classification.
+`ECU`  Identifies the pattern where different content areas are used in a way that violates the rules of the content classification.

 Sling request processing defines how the content of a resource, its `sling:resourceType` property in particular, is used to determine the script that is used to render the content.
 (See [Locating the script](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/developing/introduction/the-basics#locating-the-script) for more information.)
 Sling also provides techniques to access and merge resources through "Overlays" and "Overrides".
 These are described as part of the [Sling Resource Merger](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/developing/platform/sling-resource-merger) and in [Overlays](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/implementing/developing/platform/overlays).